 For those of who stare at a screen all day for work, this is a huge disadvantage of eBooks.
 Eye strain, from staring at screens too long, has become quite a health problem.
 Some people don’t mind, but I do.

 If you enjoy reading before bed, taking advantage of reading in the dark, you might also get screen insomnia.
 This is a growing problem that cancels out a benefit of eBooks.

 You don’t get “book satisfaction”.

 There is something I like about turning pages.
 It’s how I grew up.
-In a few years, this will disappear as a disadvantage, as more and more people grow up with eBooks.
+In a few years, this will disappear as an eBook disadvantage, as more and more people grow up with eBooks.
 But I’ll remain a luddite in this respect.

 “Buying a book actually gets you the artifact itself.
 Jeff Bezos would have to break into your house to get it back.”

 Licensing can end all that.